amardeep0/learnPunjabi/Level-8_WorldLanguageCompetencyTesting/readMe.md

 **[ALTA](https://www.altalang.com/language-testing/)** offers Punjabi language proficiency tests.

-We will use following Past exam papers (from Victorian Curriculum and Assessment Authority (VCAA), Australia) to practice Listening, Reading and Writing skills of Punjabi language proficiency tests.
+Since there are no practice tests from ALTA, Past exam papers from [Victorian Curriculum and Assessment Authority (VCAA), Australia](https://vcaa.vic.edu.au/Pages/HomePage.aspx) and [AQA, UK](https://www.aqa.org.uk/) can be used to practice Speaking, Listening, Reading and Writing skills needed for Punjabi language proficiency tests.

+##### Past Exam Papers -Punjabi (from  VCAA, Australia):

 Each Exam has 3 sections.
 - Section 1: Listening and Responding - Listen to the audio for answering questions.
 - Section 2: Reading and Responding - Read the text and write answers in Punjabi.